department-of-veterans-affairs/va.gov-team/products/decision-reviews/Notice-of-Disagreement/Research/012024-accessible-submission-download/research-plan.md

 - How do Veterans using screen readers access a copy of their submission?
 - How do Veterans using screen readers save a copy of their submission?

-#### GOAL 3: Understand where Veterans using screen readers expect to access records of their submitted form.
+#### GOAL 3.
+Understand where Veterans using screen readers expect to access, and how they expect to use  a copy of their submission.
 - Where do Veterans using screen readers expect to access a record of their submitted form?
 - What do Veterans using screen readers want to do with a copy of their submission?